 Lauren Russell is a poet and writer in hybrid forms.
 She is the author of Descent (Tarpaulin Sky Press, 2020), which won the 2021 Anna Rabinowitz Prize from the Poetry Society of America, and What’s Hanging on the Hush (Ahsahta Press 2017).

-A 2017 National Endowment for the Arts Creative Writing Fellow in Poetry, she has also received fellowships from Cave Canem, The Wisconsin Institute for Creative Writing, and VIDA / The Home School, and residencies from the Rose O’Neill Literary House, the Millay Colony, and City of Asylum/ Passa Porta, the Virginia Center for Creative Arts, Ox-Bow, Ucross, and Yaddo.
+A 2017 National Endowment for the Arts Creative Writing Fellow in Poetry, she has also received fellowships from Cave Canem and the Wisconsin Institute for Creative Writing at the University of Wisconsin-Madison, and residencies from the Millay Colony, the Rose O’Neill Literary House at Washington College, City of Asylum/ Passa Porta, the Virginia Center for Creative Arts, Ox-Bow, Ucross, and Yaddo.
 Her work has appeared in The New York Times Magazine, The Academy of American Poets’ Poem-a-Day, The Brooklyn Rail, DIAGRAM, and the anthologies Bettering American Poetry 2015 and Furious Flower: Seeding the Future of African American Poetry, among others.

 From 2016 to 2020, she was assistant director of the Center for African American Poetry and Poetics at the University of Pittsburgh.
 In the fall of 2020, she joined the faculty of Michigan State University as an assistant professor in the Residential College in the Arts and Humanities and director of the RCAH Center for Poetry at MSU.